Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Tinctures made from basil can be good for coughs and bronchitis due to it's expectorant properties.
 It is especially good for lung conditions when combined with hyssop and elecampane.
 Hot basil tea can be inhaled to help a head cold and sipped to prevent chills.

 Basil can be purchased as an essential oil.
 This oil is used to fight mental fatigue and nervous conditions.
-It is never taken internally and is always diluted with a carrier oil such as olive or almond oil.
-It is used in aromatherapy and occasionally in massage, but can irritate sensitive skin.
+It is never taken internally and is always diluted with a carrier oil such as olive or almond oil before applying to the skin.
+Basel essential oil is used in aromatherapy and occasionally in massage, but can irritate sensitive skin.
 In massage, basil stimulates blood flow and helps bring new vigor to tired, over-worked muscles.
 Basil essential oil is good for headache, allergies, hay fever, and asthma.
 It can help relieve hiccups.

 Basil has been used to treat diarrhea, fevers, intestinal parasites, and skin infections (particularly acne).
 Many old mid-wives gave basil tea to help patients recover from hysterectomy operations.
 An infusion of basil leaves, mixed with a little motherwort, was given immediately after childbirth to prevent retained placenta.
 Basil imitates natural estrogen and can be used to help regulate menstrual periods.